elic-dev/laravel-site-protection/README.md

 ### Customization

-To modify the view that handles password entry You need to first publish the view using this command:
+You can modify the view that handles password entry by publishing the views to your resource folder.

+Run the following command:

 ```
 php artisan vendor:publish --provider="ElicDev\SiteProtection\SiteProtectionServiceProvider" --tag=views
 ```

-You can make the changes in `resources/vendor/views/site-protection/site-protection-form.blade.php`.
+You can now make the changes in `resources/vendor/views/site-protection/site-protection-form.blade.php`.